 Fish stock complex: Multiple fish stocks that are managed as one unit in a fishery.

 Fishery Management Councils: Eight regional councils established by the Magnuson-Stevens Act to develop fishery management plans for fisheries in federal waters.
 Council members include representatives from each state fishery agency, the federal government, commercial and recreational fishing interests and the conservation community.
-The Councils have staff that conduct technical and policy work and serve on the various committees of the Council.
+The Councils have staff that conduct technical and policy work.
 Councils meet at least five times per year and various committees meet more frequently.
-Our work takes place at the New England Fishery Management Council (NEFMC) and the Mid-Atlantic Fishery Management Council (MAFMC).
+Our work takes place at the New England Fishery Management Council (NEFMC ) and the Mid-Atlantic Fishery Management Council (MAFMC).

 Fishery management plan (FMP): Rules that regulate the fisheries managed by the federal government under the NOAA Fisheries Service.
-FMPs are amended based on new federal laws, including those passed in 2006 that require adoption of conservation measures, such as annual catch limits and accountability measures.
+FMPs must comply with existing and new federal laws, including those passed in 2006 that require adoption of conservation measures such as annual catch limits and accountability measures.

 Georges Bank and Gulf of Maine ecosystem: Georges Bank is among the most productive ecosystems on the planet.
-It yields vast quantities of fish, supports marine mammals and other wildlife, and has functioned as a veritable engine of commerce for centuries for New England, the nation and Canada.
-Georges Bank forms the southern and eastern boundary of the Gulf of Maine, a semi-enclosed sea that is also renowned as one of the world’s richest marine ecosystems.
-It is bordered by Nova Scotia, New Brunswick, Maine, New Hampshire and Massachusetts.
+It yields vast quantities of fish, supports marine mammals and other wildlife, and for centuries has functioned as a commercial engine for New England, the U.S. and Canada.
+Georges Bank forms the southern and eastern boundary of the Gulf of Maine, a semi-enclosed sea that is another one of the world’s richest marine ecosystems.
+The Gulf of Maine is bordered by Nova Scotia, New Brunswick, Maine, New Hampshire and Massachusetts.

 Groundfish: Bottom-dwelling, or demersal, fish species such as Atlantic cod, haddock, flounders, hake and pollock.
 These species often share the same habitat and are managed together as a stock complex.
-Though groundfish spend much of their lives near the bottom, the eggs and larval fish live near the water surface and even adults move up into the water column at various times, such as when pursuing their food.
+Though groundfish spend much of their lives near the bottom of the ocean, the eggs and larval fish live near the water surface and even adults move up into the water column at various times, such as when pursuing their food.

 Magnuson-Stevens Act (MSA): The Magnuson-Stevens Act is the law that governs fishing in federal ocean waters.
-In 2006, new requirements were passed to end overfishing in U.S. waters by 2011 through the use of annual catch limits, set based on recommendations of scientific advisors.
-The United States has jurisdiction over the waters from three to 200 miles off its shores.
+In 2006, new requirements were passed to end overfishing in U.S. waters by 2011 through the use of annual catch limits.
+The United States federal government has jurisdiction over the waters from three to 200 miles off its shores.
 Beyond 200 miles are international waters.
 From zero to three miles is governed by individual states.

 Midwater trawling: A method of ocean fishing in which a vessel tows a large net through the water between the surface and the seafloor.
-There are no regulations on the total net size and the size of the mesh openings in midwater trawl nets used to fish for Atlantic herring, but nets can reach 300 feet in length and use mesh with 1 to 1 ½ inch openings at the back (codend) of the net.
-Midwater trawl vessels are the largest fishing vessels on the east coast, up to 165 feet long with a single net capable of capturing 500,000 pounds of sea life in one tow.
+These nets can reach 300 feet in length and use a small mesh width at the back (codend) of the net.
+Midwater trawl vessels are the largest fishing vessels on the East Coast, up to 165 feet long with a single net capable of capturing 500,000 pounds of sea life in one tow.
 Contrary to the name, “midwater” trawlers often fish on the seafloor.

 National Marine Fisheries Service (NMFS): The federal agency in charge of the management, conservation and protection of living marine resources within the U.S. EEZ (Exclusive Economic Zone from three to 200 miles offshore).
 It is responsible for creating sustainable fisheries following the guidelines in the Magnuson-Stevens Act, assessing and predicting the status of fish stocks, and ensuring compliance with fisheries regulations.
 It is part of NOAA and is also referred to as NOAA’s Fisheries Service.